yudhisteer/WTF-is-CI-CD-pipeline-/README.md

 ## Table of Contents
 1. Why Package?
-    - Package vs Module vs Sub-Package vs Distribution Package
+    - WTF is package/module/sub-package/distribution package?
+2. Importing Modules in a Hacky Way
+    - PYTHONPATH
+    - sys.path.insert(0, path)
+3. Building a Distribution Package
+    - sdist and wheel formats
+    - Packaging with setup.py
+    - From setup.py to setup.cfg
+    - From setup.cfg to pyproject.toml
+    - Packaging datafiles with/out MANIFEST.in
-2. CI
+4. CI
-3. CD
+5. CD

 ---------------------------------------